All rights reserved by Michal Jeska

 The Karlsberg Brewery is in Homburg, and it’s highly recommended to book a tour to sample the beers produced there.
 Not to be confused with the Danish brewer Carlsberg, Karlsberg is one of the largest breweries in Germany.
 The brewery has been handed down through generations in which the current owner is the great-grandson of the brewery’s original founder.

-The Homburg Flea and Antiques Market (open from 8 a.m. to 4 p.m.) is one of the biggest in Germany and the biggest in the south-western part of the country.
+The Homburg Flea and Antiques Market (open from 8 a.m. to 4 p.m.) is one of the biggest in Germany and the biggest in the southwestern part of the country.
 It usually takes place on the first Saturday of each month except in December, which is when the Christmas Market takes place.
 It too is definitely worth the visit.

 The Römermuseum Schwarzenacker, (Roman museum) is an open-air exhibition place where you can see scenes from life in Roman times (closed during December and January).
 Homburg-Schwarzenacker is a perfect location for such a museum, as Schwarzenacker was at a crossroads of two military and trade routes in the Roman era.
 These were the routes from Metz to Mainz and from Trier to Strasbourg.
 Some buildings, such as the optician’s house, have been reconstructed.
 There is also a beautiful Baroque garden to enjoy, weather permitting.
 The museum is housed in the Edelhaus, built in the early 18th century.
-The museum is closed in December and January, and the entry fee is €5 for adults and €3 for children.
+The museum is closed in December and January, and the entry fee is €7 for adults and €5 for students.

 If you enjoy walking and hiking, then the countryside around Homburg is a perfect day out with its beautiful, green valleys and hills.